4.48 Psychosis

 4.48 Psychosis is the final play by British playwright Sarah Kane.
-It was her last work, first staged at the Royal Court's Jerwood Theatre Upstairs on 23 June 2000, directed by James Macdonald, nearly one and a half years after Kane's death on 20 February 1999.
+It was first staged at the Royal Court's Jerwood Theatre Upstairs on 23 June 2000, directed by James Macdonald, nearly one and a half years after Kane's death on 20 February 1999.
 The play has no explicit characters or stage directions.
 Stage productions of the play vary greatly, therefore, with between one and several actors in performance; the original production featured three actors.
-According to Kane's friend and fellow-playwright David Greig, the title of the play derives from the time, 4:48 a.m., when Kane, in her depressed state, often woke.
+According to Kane's friend and fellow playwright David Greig, the title of the play derives from the time, 4:48 a.m., when Kane, in her depressed state, often woke.

 Subject

 The play is usually interpreted as an expression of the experience of clinical depression, a disorder from which Kane suffered.
 She died by suicide after writing the play, before its initial performance.
 Contemplation and discussion of suicide are prominent and while there is no strict narrative or timeline, certain issues and events are clearly dealt with: deciding whether to take medication to treat depression, the desires of the depressed mind, the effects and effectiveness of medication, self-harm, suicide and the possible causes of depression.
 Other themes that run throughout the script, in addition to depression, are those of isolation, dependency, relationships, and love.